Constructions of new matroids and designs over GF(q): -PMD's and Subspace Designs

 independent $(t+1)$-spaces containing $A$ and contained in $C$.
 So we have

 We conclude that

 \end{proof}

+\begin{remark} { For the putative $q$-analogue of the Fano plane, the dual of the construction in Theorem \ref{design_circuits-2} was described in \cite[Thm.~4.1]{KP}.
+This Theorem states that the existence of a $2$-$(7,3,1;q)$ design (i.e., a $S(2,3,7;q)$ Steiner system) implies the existence of a $2$-$(7,3,q^4;q)$ design and is proved by showing that the dual spaces of some subspaces described by the authors as `of type $4_0$' form a $2$-$(7,3,q^4;q)$ design.
+Spaces of type $4_0$ are $4$-spaces that do not contain any block of the original design.
+Indeed, taking $k=3$ and $t=2$ in Proposition \ref{prop:circuits} shows that the spaces of type $4_0$ are exactly the $4$-circuits of the $q$-PMD induced by the $S(2,3,7;q)$ Steiner system.
+They form a $2$-$(7,4,q^6+q^4;q)$ design by Theorem \ref{design_circuits-2} and the corresponding dual design would have parameters $2$-$(7,3,q^4;q)$ by Definition \ref{lem:dualdesign}.} \end{remark}

 The admissibility of design parameters (see Lemma \ref{intersection_numbers}) plays an important role on the question of existence of subspace designs.
 In the following corollary we give admissibility conditions on the parameters of the design presented in Theorem \ref{design_circuits-2} arising from an $STS(n,q)$.
+In order to arrive at {\em normalised} parameters in all cases (i.e. those for which $2k\leq n$ and $2\lambda \leq \lambda_{\max}$, where $\lambda_{\max}$ is the maximum possible value corresponding to an admissable parameter set $t$-$(n,k,\lambda_{\max})$), we also calculate the parameters of the supplementary and dual subspace designs.